Lord Lobster Cheddar Biscuits

 Bless the Harts, 2021.

-Picture this: a banner day in Greenpoint, North Carolina, home of proud underdogs and an even prouder stock of ostrich wranglers.
+Picture this: a banner day in Greenpoint, North Carolina, home of proud underdogs, poorly patched pavement, and a startlingly high number of adult men named Randy.

 Make it!
 Red Lobster Cheddar Bay Biscuits from Damn Delicious.